TheBlueMatt/flowspec-xdp/README.md

 action packet match counting (sample bit) and terminal bit, and traffic marking.
 The redirect community is not supported.

-Note that correctly sorting rules is *not* implemented as it requires implementing the flowspec wire serialization format and it may better be done inside bird/birdc.
+Note that correctly sorting rules is *not* fully implemented as it requires implementing the flowspec wire serialization format and it may better be done inside bird/birdc.
 Thus, be vary careful using the terminal bit in the traffict action community.

 In addition to the communities specified in RFC 8955, two additional communities are supported which provide rate-limiting on a per-source basis.
 When the upper two bytes in an extended community are